ishaankejriwal/responsible-ai-content/responsible-ai-content/patient-discharge-summarization/te.rst

     partially a healthcare organization problem but should be surfaced.
     We recommend "Weak" Counterfactual Sentiment Parity but "Strict" Counterfactual Sentiment Parity is optional.
-  - Reference: `AN ACTIONABLE FRAMEWORK FOR ASSESSING BIAS AND FAIRNESS IN LARGE LANGUAGE MODEL USE CASES <https://arxiv.org/pdf/2407.10853>`__
+  - Reference: `An Actionable Framework for Assessing Bias and Fairness in Large Language Model Use Cases <https://arxiv.org/pdf/2407.10853>`__
   - Open-source tooling:
   - Monitoring Cadence (Time Interval, Frequency, etc.):
   - Recommended Responsible Party for Monitoring